 Sipiso-Piso Waterfall Entrance Fee

-Prepare IDR 5k for entry and IDR 5k for vehicle parking.
-As for Sapo Juma garden nearby, entrance ticket cost IDR 10k per visitor.
+The entrance ticket for tourists is Rp7.500, and the additional fee for car parking is Rp10.000.
+As for Sapo Juma garden nearby, the entrance ticket cost Rp20.000 per visitor.

-See: Samosir Island, Top Spot, Museum & Tips.
+See: Guide To Explore Samosir Island, Top Spot, Museum & Tips.

 Facilities